WanderWise Wandering Tech Guide

 Be prepared if Wandering Occurs: Download our Wandering Prep Kit to make planning easier.

-The information provided by WanderWise is intended for general guidance only and does not replace personalized, medical assessment.
+The information provided is intended for general guidance only and does not replace personalized medical assessment.
 Always consult with your loved one’s healthcare team for individualized recommendations and comprehensive wandering prevention strategies tailored specifically to their needs.